nicholaswilde/recipes/docs/reference/tips.md

 Garlic should not be burned and added right before liquid is added, right when the garlic aroma is perceived.

+### :corn: Cornstarch

+When using cornstarch as a thickener, always mix the cornstarch in a small amount of liquid in a container before adding to the dish to avoid lumps.

+Bring the dish back up to a boil for about 10 seconds to activate the cornstarch.
+The dish will thicken as it cools down to room temperature.

 ## :cupcake: Baking

 All ingredients should be at the same temperature, usually room temperature.
 An exception is when you want